-Baghdadi: Russia says it may have killed ISIS chief
+Russia says it may have killed ISIS leader Abu Bakr al-Baghdadi

 - Russia says it targeted ISIS leaders at a command post near Raqqa, Syria

-Moscow (CNN)Russia's Defense Ministry says it is investigating reports that ISIS leader Abu Bakr al-Baghdadi was killed in one of its airstrikes in Syria last month.
+(CNN)The Russian Defense Ministry said it is investigating reports that ISIS leader Abu Bakr al-Baghdadi was killed in one of its airstrikes in Syria last month.

-The airstrike on May 28 was carried out on the outskirts of the militant group's de facto capital Raqqa, on a command post where ISIS leaders were meeting, according to a ministry statement.
+The May 28 airstrike was carried out on the outskirts of the militant group's de facto capital, Raqqa, on a command post where ISIS leaders were meeting, according to a ministry statement.

 "According to information that is being verified through various channels, the leader of ISIS ...
 Abu Bakr al-Baghdadi was also present at the meeting and was killed as a result of the strike," the ministry said.

-US defense officials said they were unable to confirm the reports.
-Col. Ryan Dillon, a spokesman for the US-led coalition's operation against ISIS in Syria and Iraq, said the coalition "cannot confirm these reports at this time."
+The United States confirmed that Russia conducted airstrikes on May 28, a US official said.

+The Americans are investigating whether the strikes were in the precise area the Russians are claiming and whether there is any intelligence on who may have been in that location, the official said.

-There have been multiple reports of Baghdadi's death in the past that have turned out to be false.
+There have been previous reports of Baghdadi's death that later turned out to be false.

-The Russian statement said that the strike targeted ISIS leaders as they met to discuss their exit from the city through the so-called southern corridor.
-It also claimed that about 30 mid-level field commanders and up to 300 militants acting as bodyguards were also present.
+The Russian statement said the strike targeted ISIS leaders as they met to discuss their exit from the city.
+It said about 30 midlevel field commanders and up to 300 militants acting as bodyguards were also present.

 The airstrike was carried out following drone footage confirmation of the meeting location, the statement said.

-CNN Senior International Correspondent Clarissa Ward warned that the details provided by the Russians were inconsistent with the typical behavior of ISIS leaders.
+CNN senior international correspondent Clarissa Ward warned the details from the Russians were inconsistent with the typical behavior of ISIS leaders.

 "They do not meet in big groupings like that because of drone strikes, because they are constantly being bombarded," she said.